MadBomber/aia/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+This CLI tool started life as a few lines of ruby in a file in my scripts repo.
+I just kep growing as I decided to add more capability and more backend tools.
+There was no real architecture to guide the design.
+What was left is a large code mess which is slowly being refactored into something more maintainable.
+That work is taking place in the `develop` branch.
+I welcome you help.
+Take a look at what is going on in that branch and send me a PR against it.

+Of course if you see something in the main branch send me a PR against that one so that we can fix the problem for all.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/MadBomber/aia.

-I've designed `aia` so that it should be easy to integrate other backend LLM processors.
-If you've found one that you like, send me a pull request or a feature request.

 When you find problems with `aia` please note them as an issue.
 This thing was written mostly by a human and you know how error prone humans are.
 There should be plenty of errors to find.

-I've been thinking that the REGEX used to identify a keyword within a prompt could be a configuration item.
-I chose to use square brackets and uppercase in the default regex; maybe, you have a collection of prompt files that use some other regex.
-Why should it be one way and not the other.

-Also I'm not happy with the way where I a some command line options for external command hard coded.
-I think they should be part of the configuration as well.
-For example the way I'm using `rg` and `fzf` may not be the way that you want to use them.
+I'm not happy with the way where some command line options for external command are hard coded.
+I'm specific talking about the way in which the `rg` and `fzf` tools are used.
+There options decide the basic look and feel of the search capability on the command line.
+Maybe they should be part of the overall configuration so that users can tune their UI to the way they like.

 ## License